Seawolf-class submarine: Design

 Seawolf-class submarines are larger, faster, and significantly quieter than previous Los Angeles-class submarines; they also carry more weapons and have twice as many torpedo tubes.
-The boats are able to carry up to 50 UGM-109 Tomahawk cruise missiles for attacking land and sea surface targets.
-The boats also have extensive equipment to allow shallow water operations.
-The class uses the more advanced ARCI Modified AN/BSY-2 combat system, which includes a larger spherical sonar array, a wide aperture array (WAA), and a new towed-array sonar.
+The boats are able to carry up to 50 UGM-109 Tomahawk cruise missiles for attacking land- and sea-surface targets.
+The boats also have extensive equipment to allow shallow-water operations.
+The class uses the more advanced ARCI Modified AN/BSY-2 combat system, which includes a larger, spherical sonar array, a wide-aperture array, and a new towed-array sonar.
 Each boat is powered by a single S6W nuclear reactor, delivering 45000 hp to a low-noise pump-jet.

 As a result of their advanced design, however, Seawolf-class submarines were much more expensive.
 The projected cost for 12 submarines of this class was $33.6 billion, but construction was stopped at three boats when the Cold War ended.